adityasharma7/hc-js-assignment/README.md

 # HTML Basic Module:

-### Task 1:
+### Task 2:
-1. Create a Registration and Login page for an eCommerce website
+Create a page showing the customer list in a tabular format.
+Use any dummy data with fields namely photo, id, name, gender, email address, and contact no.